QWERTYUIOP123456789-alt/Basic-Computer-Science-Keywords/README.md

 Packets are fundamental to how data is transmitted over the Internet.
 By breaking data into smaller units, networks can manage traffic more efficiently, handle errors, and deliver data from multiple sources and destinations simultaneously.
 This packet-switching method is key to the scalability and robustness of Internet communications.

+19.**ETHERNET**

+Ethernet is a widely used technology for connecting computers and other devices in a local area network (LAN).
+It was first developed in the 1970s by Xerox PARC and has evolved significantly over the years.
+Here are some key aspects of Ethernet:

+1. **Data Transmission**: Ethernet transmits data in packets over a network.
+Each packet contains both the data being sent and metadata, including addresses that help route the packet to its destination.

+2. **Frame Structure**: Ethernet packets are called frames.
+An Ethernet frame consists of a header, payload, and a trailer.
+The header contains source and destination MAC addresses, while the trailer includes error-checking information.

+3. **MAC Addresses**: Every Ethernet device has a unique identifier known as a MAC (Media Access Control) address.
+This address helps in directing packets to the correct device on the network.

+4. **Physical Media**: Ethernet can use various types of cables and connectors.
+The most common are twisted-pair cables (like Cat5e, Cat6, or Cat6a) and fiber optics.
+Early Ethernet used coaxial cables, but these are less common today.

+5. **Speed Variants**: Ethernet has evolved to support various speeds.
+Initially, it operated at 10 Mbps (10BASE-T), but now it supports higher speeds such as 100 Mbps (Fast Ethernet), 1 Gbps (Gigabit Ethernet), 10 Gbps, 40 Gbps, and even up to 400 Gbps in modern implementations.

+6. **Topology**: Ethernet networks traditionally used a bus topology where devices were connected to a single central cable.
+Modern Ethernet networks use a star topology with switches and hubs, which improves performance and scalability.

+7. **Collision Detection and Avoidance**: In the early days, Ethernet used a method called CSMA/CD (Carrier Sense Multiple Access with Collision Detection) to manage data collisions on the network.
+However, with modern switches, collisions are less of an issue, and this method is not as critical.

+8. **Protocols**: Ethernet operates at the Data Link Layer (Layer 2) of the OSI model.
+It works alongside higher-layer protocols, such as IP (Internet Protocol), to provide end-to-end communication between devices on a network.

+Ethernet remains a fundamental technology in networking, known for its reliability, simplicity, and continuous advancements in speed and capability.